asyncgui/asyncgui/README.md

 # AsyncGui

-A thin layer that helps to build an async/await-based api using a callback-based api.
+A thin layer that helps to build async/await-based apis using callback-based apis.

 ## How to use

-Despite its name, `asyncgui` has nothing to do with gui.
+Despite its name, the application of `asyncgui` is **not** limited to gui programs.
-You can wrap any kind of callback-based api in it.
+You can wrap any kind of callback-based apis in it.
 The simplest example of it would be [sched](https://docs.python.org/3/library/sched.html), whose the whole feature is a timer.
 All you need is just few lines of code: